Bilevel methods for image reconstruction

-\comment{i took out some of the details about the Hessian inverse (commented out above)... if we have time, we can try to figure it out, but not highest priority}

 The Bilevel Stochastic Approximation (BSA) method replaces the lower-level update in BA (see \aref{alg: ba}) with standard stochastic gradient descent.
 The corresponding upper-level step in BSA is a projected gradient step with stochastic estimates of all gradients.
-Another difference in the stochastic versions of the BA \citep{ghadimi:2018:approximationmethodsbilevel} and BiO \citep{ji:2021:bileveloptimizationconvergence} methods is that they use an inverse matrix theorem (based on the Neumann series) to estimate the Hessian inverse. \comment{ The stochastic methods use an inverse matrix theorem (based on the Neumann series) to estimate the Hessian inverse. } Ref. \citep{ji:2021:bileveloptimizationconvergence} simplifies the inverse Hessian calculation to replace expensive matrix-matrix multiplications with matrix-vector multiplications.
-This same strategy makes backpropagation more computationally efficient than the forward mode computation for the unrolled gradient; see \sref{sec: unrolled}.
+Another difference in the stochastic versions of the BA \citep{ghadimi:2018:approximationmethodsbilevel} and BiO \citep{ji:2021:bileveloptimizationconvergence} methods is that they use an inverse matrix theorem (based on the Neumann series) to estimate the Hessian inverse.
+Ref. \citep{ji:2021:bileveloptimizationconvergence} simplifies the inverse Hessian calculation to replace expensive matrix-matrix multiplications with matrix-vector multiplications.
+This same strategy makes backpropagation more computationally efficient than the forward mode computation for the unrolled gradient; see \apref{sec: foward and backward unrolling}.